zsparal/api-documentation/source/components/handling-errors.rst

        .. type:: object

-     - An object with credit card specific details on the payment.
+     - An object with credit card-specific details on the payment.
 Note that there are :ref:`various other fields <Credit card v2>` which have been omitted here for the sake of brevity.

        .. list-table::